Ten good reasons to use DirectDocs documents for your Australian SMSF

 The constitution needs to contain some provisions to facilitate the operation of the SMSF.

 In particular, there needs to be automatic appointment of directors upon becoming a member or on the happening of certain events (this is important to avoid "deadlock" in the case of family disputes) and alternative provisions in the case of death or non-capacity or other eventualities.

 There needs to be a provision permitting the appointment of alternative directors to enable the fund to operate in the absence of a member of the fund.
 There can be similar provisions in the case of an enduring power of attorney.

 The voting powers of directors and of shareholders should to reflect member's balances in the fund.
 And appropriate provisions as to shares which reflect the fact that the company is a trustee.
 Again the constitution needs to include indemnities of directors and shareholders for their own personal protection.

 Custodian trust documents

-If you are looking for documentation to enable your fund to invest in real property with a loan (under a limited recourse borrowing arrangement) then there are four packs for you to choose from, depending on whether the loan is from a bank or finanancial institution, or from a related lender (perhaps from one or more members of the fund) and depending on whether your fund has a corporate trustee or individual trustees.
+If you are looking for documentation to enable your fund to invest in real property with a loan (under a limited recourse borrowing arrangement) then there are three packs for you to choose from, depending on whether the loan is from a bank or finanancial institution, or from a related lender (perhaps from one or more members of the fund) and depending on whether your fund has a corporate trustee or individual trustees.